79 field notes about tools. Quick, practical, no fluff.

 TREK is a free, self-hosted trip planner your whole team can use in real time — maps, budgets, weather, packing lists — and it lives on your own server.

-OpenWork turns solo AI coding sessions into something a whole team can audit, repeat, and trust.
+OpenWork turns solo AI coding sessions into something a whole team can audit, repeat, and trust, with logs and shared workflows.

 A new plugin for Claude Code gives you an instant team of 32 specialized AI agents — architect, designer, librarian, and more — without writing a single line of setup.